bsorrentino/bsorrentino/_posts/2024-07-21-how-to-stream-data-in-java.md

 Et voilà ✅, we have all the main elements to implement successfully streaming data over http using Java Servlet.

-## Bonus 💯: Streaming response using java-async-generator library
+## Bonus 💯: Using java-async-generator library

 To achieve [chunked transfer encoding over HTTP][HTTP Streaming], we must break the main computation into smaller tasks that yield partial (_yet consistent_) results.
 Javascript offers a powerful built-in tool for this purpose: [async generators][async generator], which are perfect for the task.
 Java lacks an async generator equivalent, however, we've created a library, the [java-async-generator], to try bridge this gap.
 The library uses the `CompletableFuture` that is the java concept closer to the [Promise] in javascript.
 Below the [Servlet] code that use [java-async-generator] for streaming data